catschuk/advanced-data/README.md

 “Plans can’t get rid of all diabetes medications,” said Schwarz.
 “But we see a lot of people who take a lot of different medications, and finding a plan that can cover all [their] meds is sometimes impossible.”
 Patients can always submit an appeal to their insurance company, but that can be tough for patients who are already managing a chronic illness.

-The problem is, no one outside the Centers for Medicare and Medicaid Services (CMS) is tracking how Medicare Part D plan formularies change over time, so there’s a lack of accountability.
+The problem is, no one outside the Centers for Medicare and Medicaid Services (CMS) is tracking how Medicare Part D plans change over time, so there’s a lack of accountability.
 (The center makes its data available, but for a price — $250 for one month’s worth of data.)[1]

 This doesn’t mean Medicare plans can do whatever they want.
 There are some rules; they’re not allowed to stop covering drugs in the middle of the year without CMS approval, and, when they do make formulary changes, they’re required to give patients advanced notice.